Video Monetization

 Footage and Audio

-The footage and audio podcast format is great if you would rather stay off camera while engaging viewers with video.
+Footage and audio podcasts are great if you would rather stay off-camera while engaging viewers with video.

-The footage and audio podcast format uses videos, stock footage, animations, or your own videos to illustrate what is said on the podcast
+This format uses videos, stock footage, animations, or video content to illustrate what is said on the podcast.

 You can also create animated highlights of snippets of your podcast, to grow your audience and drive them to watch the full episode.